Chin Implants

-Facial implants are an FDA-approved way to correct or augment cheekbones, chin, or jaw.
-An implant can help correct facial fat loss and restore symmetry.
+Ching implants are an FDA-approved way to correct or augment the chin and jaw area.
+An implant can help correct facial imbalance and restore symmetry.

 Recent improvements in surgical materials have resulted in a variety of sizes and shapes of implants.
 The implants are carefully designed to fit the skeletal form, resulting in a very natural appearance.
 All implants are composed of materials that have been found safe, following many years of surgical use.

-While facial implant surgery may be indicated as a solitary procedure, it is commonly combined with other cosmetic procedures to enhance the overall outcome.
-Facial implant surgery is frequently performed with a facelift, eyelid surgery, and/or nose surgery to achieve an optimal result.
+While chin implant surgery may be indicated as a solitary procedure, it is commonly combined with other cosmetic procedures to enhance the overall outcome.
+Chin implant surgery is frequently performed with a facelift, eyelid surgery, and/or nose surgery to achieve an optimal result.

-During the initial consultation, the surgeon analyzes the face and discusses the patient's objectives.
+During the initial consultation, Dr. Kluska analyzes the face and discusses the patient’s objectives.
 If surgery is indicated, the appropriate implant is selected for each patient.
 When the face is asymmetrical prior to surgery, some asymmetry may be present following the procedure.

 CHIN IMPLANTS